Laurence Equilbey

 Laurence Equilbey (born 6 March 1962) is a French conductor, known for her work in the choral repertoire, and more recently as the founder and music director of the Insula Orchestra.
+She also founded the chamber choir Accentus in 1991, and has conducted commercial recordings for such labels as Naïve Records.
+Equilbey invented the "e-tuner", an electronic means of tuning quarter tones and 1/3 tones.